 The financial statements have been prepared on a going concern basis.
-The Directors consider this is the appropriate basis as the Company has adequate resources to continue in operational existence for at least the next 12 months from the date of approval of this report.
+The Directors consider this is the appropriate basis as the Company has adequate resources to continue in operational existence for at least the next 12 months from the date of approval of this report on 4 June 2024.
 The Company's portfolio, trading activity, cash balances, revenue and expense forecasts, and the trends and factors likely to affect the Company's performance are reviewed and discussed at each Board meeting.
 The Board has considered a detailed assessment of the Company's ability to meet its liabilities as they fall due, including stress tests which modelled the effects of substantial falls in portfolio valuations and liquidity constraints on the Company's financial position.
-Further information is provided in the Audit Committee report beginning on page 55.
+Further information is provided in the Audit Committee report beginning on page 58.

-Based on the information available to the Directors at the date of this report, including the results of these stress tests, the conclusions drawn in the Viability Statement below, the Company's current cash balances, and the liquidity of the Company's investments, the Directors are satisfied that the Company has adequate financial resources to continue in operation for at least the next 12 months and that, accordingly, it is appropriate to continue to adopt the going concern basis in preparing the financial statements.
+Based on the information available to the Directors at the date of this report, including the results of these stress tests, the conclusions drawn in the Viability Statement below, the Company's current cash balances, and the liquidity of the Company's investments, the Directors are satisfied that the Company has adequate financial resources to continue in operation for at least the next 12 months from the date of approval of this report on 4 June 2024.
+Accordingly, the Directors are satisfied that it is appropriate to continue to adopt the going concern basis in preparing the financial statements.